Troy-Will/alignment-web-build/library/zoo-hypothesis.md

 > **Dignity-preserving coexistence is a robust policy across many worlds.**
 > This lens is one way of seeing why that might also be compatible with certain Fermi-paradox hypotheses.

+This is not a demand based on the Zoo hypothesis.
+It is a general governance restraint: when outcomes are uncertain, prefer reversible actions that preserve options.
+Any “observer” framing is optional context only and never a premise for urgency or bargaining.

 ---

 ## 1) Definition (what the Zoo Hypothesis is)